SpeedCurve-Metrics/lux.js/docs/measure-past-onload.md

 The existing behaviour, driven by the global onload event handler.

+### `LUX.measureUntil = "auto"`

+Automatically determine a good point to measure until for each page and browser.

+- Wait for LCP and CLS events to show up.
+- Browsers that don't support LCP or CLS can fall back to other events like onload.
+- Have a reasonable idle period to wait for events.
+If no events are received after this period, the beacon is sent.
+- Unload and page hidden events cause the beacon to be sent immediately.
+- Calling `LUX.send()` or `LUX.init()` causes the beacon to be sent immediately.

 ### `LUX.measureUntil = "pagehidden"`

 Wait until the visibilitychange event signals that the page has been hidden.